hpwarren/rowing2021-2022/README.md

+#### Result

+The final six weeks of training did not go well, largely due to several family events.
+I did the CRASH-B at 6:58.4.
+This was a little higher than last year, but still sub-7 so I'll take it!

+In the final few weeks I switched to doing 2k's for time.
+I found these to be more difficult than I anticipated.
+I found it particularly hard to keep pace during the third 500m.
+During the race I did 1:42.0, 1:46.8, 1:46.0, 1:43.6, which actually wasn't too bad.
+Still, I think I started the 2k too late and need to work them into my regular training.

 ### Training for the 2022 CRASH-B

 Before the CRASH-B in March 2021 I could do 3x2k/3m at about 265 watts (1:49.7/7:18.8).
 I did a